ZugastiKevin/bloc-notes/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-command for begin:
-npm install package.json
+## npm install package.json

+launch this command for install package and enjoy.

 ### `npm start`